Timed Multiset Rewriting and the Verification of Time-Sensitive Distributed Systems: Encoding of a Turing Machine that accepts in Space

 \section{Encoding of a Turing Machine that accepts in Space $n$}

-We encode a non-deterministic Turing machine~$M$ that accepts in space~$n$.
-We adapt the encoding in~\cite{kanovich13ic} to a progressive timed MSR $\Ascr$ that uses the lazy time sampling.
-For readability, in the rules below, we do not explicitly write the set of constraints $\Cscr_r$ as per Definition~\ref{def:progressing}.
+We encode a deterministic Turing machine~$M$ that accepts in space~$n$.
+We adapt the encoding in~\cite{kanovich13ic} to a PTS $\Tscr$ that uses the lazy time sampling.
+For readability, in the rules below, we do not explicitly write the set of constraints $\Cscr_r$. (see Definition~\ref{def:progressing}).
 This set is implicitly assumed.